YoussefKamal098/note-verse/README.md

 ### 17. **Data Encryption (Security)**

-- Encrypt sensitive data (e.g., user data, notes content) both at rest and in transit.
+- Encrypt sensitive data (e.g., user data, note content) both at rest and in transit.
   This will help improve the app's security and protect user privacy.

 ### 18. **Notification System**